Getting a Divorce – Your Questions Answered.

 Q: Is my partner entitled to things that I owned before we married?

 A: Maybe.
-Solcitors and divorce advice services talk a lot about ‘mingling‘ of assets when it comes to divorce.
-Anything acquired during a marriage is said to be a ‘marital’ or ‘matrimonial assets‘, while anything acquired before or after marriage is referred to as a ‘pre-marital‘, ‘non-matrimonial’ or ‘post-marital assets‘.
-Divorce financial settlements will take into account everything that was acquired during the marriage, but can include pre-marital assets.
+Solicitors and divorce advice services talk a lot about ‘mingling‘ of assets when it comes to divorce.
+Your assets fall under two categories during the process: matrimonial and non-matrimonial.
+Matrimonial, or marital assets are those gained during marriage.
+And non-matrimonial, pre-marital or post-marital assets are those from outside of your marriage.
+They can be from before or after you married.
+Divorce financial settlements take into account everything acquired during marriage, but can include pre-marital assets too.

-You can request for pre-marital assets to be excluded from any financial settlement, but a judge will consider two things:
+You can request that a judge excludes any pre-marital assets from your financial settlement, but they will consider two things:

-Whether the pre-marital assets ‘mingled’ in any way with marital assets, in which case the asset, or part of the asset, could be considered a marital asset.
-For example, using part of an inheritance to put down a deposit on a family home could draw the inheritance into question as a marital asset and it could therefore be split accordingly.
+- Whether the pre-marital assets ‘mingled’ in any way with marital assets.
+By mingling, the pre-marital asset, or part of it, might become a marital asset.
+For example, using part of an inheritance to put down a deposit on a family home could draw the inheritance into question as a marital asset.

 - If after splitting the marital assets, one party’s needs are still unmet, pre-marital assets may be considered.

 Q: After we come to an agreement, can my ex claim any further finances or assets?

 A: Maybe.
 If you want to ensure that your ex can’t make a claim on future assets or finances after your marriage has ended, you must ensure that you get a ‘clean break order‘.
 A clean break means that both you and your partner agree any financial settlement is final.
 It also means that neither side can pursue the other for finances after the divorce.
 It effectively severs your financial connections.